edran/emacs.d/README.md

 # .emacs.d

 Personal emacs configuration.
 Currently very slow and potentially unstable.
 Use at your own risk.
+Meant to be used with Ubuntu 14.04;
+checkout `precise` branch for 12.04 compatibility.

 ## Requirements